The Rolex Scholarship

-Each of the three Rolex Scholarships has a coordinator who organizes itineraries for his or her scholar - emphasizing breadth of experience, but tailoring the itenerary to the individual scholar’s background and interests.
+Each of the three Rolex Scholarships has a coordinator who works with the scholar to organize their itinerary - emphasizing breadth of experience, but tailoring the itinerary to the individual scholar’s background and interests.
 These itineraries include time with specialists in such areas as biology, hyperbarics, anthropology, and archaeology.
 Scholar hosts include scientists, engineers, filmmakers, and marine mammal researchers.
 Visits to dive store operations, classes in underwater photography, and working with conservation organizations are also typical experiences.

 These experiences provide the scholars with a broad overview of careers in the underwater world.
 Scholars may spend varying lengths of time investigating:

 - Ecological Activism

 The global underwater community sees the selected North American, European, and Australasian scholars as individuals with the potential to make significant contributions to the underwater world even though they may not have yet chosen a specific career path.
 During the course of the year, exposure to a wide array of types of work and the chance to actually jump in and experience specific jobs provides scholars with invaluable career-deciding opportunities.

 The scholarship emphasizes hands-on experience in activities that will contribute to a well-rounded education and a broad network of contacts.